moabe84/ACSFs_calculator/README.md

 # Code Description:
-This piece of code takes structures in SMILES format and computes the radial and angular atom-centered symmetry functions (ACSFs).
+This code takes structures in SMILES format and computes the radial and angular atom-centered symmetry functions (ACSFs).